Carmakers in 'India's Detroit' allowed to operate as workers protest COVID risk

 Hundreds of workers in and around Chennai - often dubbed India’s Detroit - have fallen ill with COVID-19 and dozens have died, labour unions say.

-Manufacturing plants run by Ford Motor Co (F.N) and Hyundai Motor Co (005380.KS) near Chennai were shut this week after workers protested over unsafe working conditions. read more
+Manufacturing plants run by Ford Motor Co and Hyundai Motor Co near Chennai were shut this week after workers protested over unsafe working conditions.

-Renault-Nissan shut its manufacturing unit after workers threatened to boycott work, saying social distancing norms were being flouted, while Eicher Motors-owned (EICH.NS) Royal Enfield shut its three units over safety concerns. read more
+Renault-Nissan shut its manufacturing unit after workers threatened to boycott work, saying social distancing norms were being flouted, while Eicher Motors-owned Royal Enfield shut its three units over safety concerns.

 Union sources at Hyundai, Ford and Renault-Nissan said they were continuing to talk with the companies.